arnabgho/readme/README.md

 	- JAL -- Jump and link
 	- JR -- Jump register
 	- LW -- Load word
-	- MFHI -- Move from HI
-	- MFLO -- Move from LO
 	- MULT -- Multiply
 	- NOOP -- no operation
 	- OR -- Bitwise or